Can you get a reverse mortgage on a condo?

 Not sure which path applies to you?
 Your lender can look up your building in HUD's database in a few minutes and tell you exactly where you stand.

-What HUD looks for in a condo complex
+What does HUD look for in a condo complex?

 Whether through full project approval or single-unit approval, HUD evaluates the condo complex on several key factors: